 In the Board's view, paying base salaries which are reasonable in relation to the level of service expected while remaining competitive in the markets in which the Company operates is a first step to attracting and retaining qualified and effective executives.
-Competitive salary information on comparable companies within the Company's industry is compiled from a variety of sources, including national and international publications.
+In determining compensation, the Board will consider industry standards and its financial situation but does not currently have any formal objectives or criteria.